nzambonivergara/peanut-gallery/README.md

 ## Future Features

-- Complete the sign in functionality through building an Express back end server
+- Sign in functionality through building an Express back end server
 - Allow users to submit ratings and save movies to their favorites
 - Add filtering functionality to search by genre